Engelberg/instaparse/README.md

 ## Quickstart

-Instaparse requires Clojure v1.5.1 or later.
-(It may work with earlier versions, but its speed relies extensively on features new to 1.5.)
-A [Clojurescript port](https://github.com/lbradstreet/instaparse-cljs) is also available.
+Instaparse requires Clojure v1.5.1 or later, or ClojureScript v0.0-3196 or later.

 Add the following line to your leiningen dependencies: